 Procedure for holding COT meetings in open session

-If you would like to attend a COT meeting as an observer please contact the secretariat for further information.
+If you would like to attend a COT meeting as an observer please contact the secretariat for further information and an application form.
+The closing date for completed application forms to be received, is one week before the relevant meeting.

 Introduction to open meetings